fastlane-community/trainer/README.md

 fastlane scan --derived_data_path "output_dir"
 ```

-#### Convert the plist files to junit
+#### Convert the plist or xcresult files to junit

 ```
 trainer
 ```

-You can also pass a custom directory containing the plist files
+You can also pass a custom directory containing the plist or xcresult files

 ```
 trainer --path ./something